peterjmartinson/writing/StoneTelescope/20250225_PlanetaryDefense/draft.md

 ## 4. Asteroids are tiny

 A former collaborator of mine, Sky Jason Shields, once described to me why he was interested in embryology.
-According to him, because the embryo was a veritable particle in the living field, it would be extremely sensitive to anomalies in that field.
+To paraphrase, it was because the embryo's a veritable particle in the living field, it would be extremely sensitive to anomalies in that field.
 In other words, the embryo (and the virus, another of Sky's "living particles") was an ideal test subject to study, in order to learn more about [biological spacetime](LINK vernadsky) in general.
 It was like using iron filings to study the magnetic field.

 Well, Asteroids are the veritable particles of planetary bodies, and thus the perfect sensitive instruments with which to probe the principles of universal gravitation.

 Maybe Gauss thought something similar.
 Kepler discovered that elliptical motion was captured in the natural world by planets that orbit the Sun.
 Perhaps mathematics, specifically the study of elliptical functions, could be informed by physics, in this case planetary motion.

-Gauss could have believed that our understanding of elliptical functions would be advanced by hunting for the anomalies in elliptical motions revealed by the motions of the asteroids.
+In other words, our understanding of elliptical functions would be advanced by hunting for the anomalies in elliptical motions revealed by the motions of the asteroids.

 In this case, it was not so clear that the deviations from elliptical motion were being caused by by pushes and pulls by other planets.
 Maybe there was no effect generated by invisible forces at all.
 An alternative would be that the asteroids were simply more sensitive to subtle to deviations from a perfect ellipse made by the true orbital path.
-In other words, the ellipse could be a first order approximation to the true orbital path.
-To discover higher order approximations (think "harmonics), study the slight deviations made by the asteroids.
+The ellipse could be a first order approximation to the true orbital path.
+To discover higher order approximations (think "harmonics"), study the slight deviations made by the asteroids.

 What we do know - at least those of us that haven't read all Gauss's notes or correspondence - is that the final product of Gauss's interest in planetary purturbations was a strange 1819 paper on the orbit of asteroid Pallas.
 In this paper, Gauss shows that the secular variations in the elliptical orbit of Pallas, ostensibly caused by the passing of Jupiter, are independent of the positions of either Pallas or Jupiter.
 The secular varations are dependent on the properties of the orbits themselves.
 He showed that you can reproduce those variations by distributing the mass of the asteroid continuously around its orbit, with density proportional to orbital speed (or, distance from the Sun).

-In other words, the driving principle is the orbit, not the object floating around along that orbit.
+The driving principle is thus the orbit, not the object floating around along that orbit.

+## 5. International collaboration is huge

+Why is there uncertainty about whether certain asteroids we know well, like [Apophis](https://science.nasa.gov/solar-system/asteroids/apophis/), will hit the Earth?
+Shouldn't we just be able to plug all the observations into a computer, stick the Newtonian and Einsteinian equations in there, and let Microsoft Copilot rip out orbits for the next 1000 years?

+There is uncertainty in the orbits.
+There are a variety of push-pull interactions that affect an asteroid's path through the solar system, such as solar heating.
+But maybe when all those pushes and pulls are subtracted from the calculated orbits, we are still left with orbits that deviate from true ellipses.

+And maybe, searching for the hidden causes for what appear to be pushes and pulls is a fool's errand.
+For example, some asteroids [appear to speed up with no clear cause](https://www.newscientist.com/article/2364995-asteroids-that-speed-up-unexpectedly-may-be-dark-comets-in-disguise/).
+Instead of hunting for Newtonian kinetic interactions, we should be investigating higher orders of elliptical functions.

+While rapidly expanding collaboration between the four major world powers (USA, Russia, China, India) on planetary defense, pay special attention to those motions that appear to violate existing physics, and earmark some of the SDE funding for researching possible new physical principles driving those violations.
+Perhaps this research program will lead to discovery of new principles we can harness for protecting the Earth from future extinction level events, that don't include slugging the asteroids with a club.

+In the meantime, before such collaboration takes off, I suggest reaching out to scientists and others who are currently calculating orbits, and see what unexplained anomalies complicate those calculations.
+Let's get a symposium, and discuss those anomalies as a categorical phenomenon, and start the search for new principles, using asteroids as sensitive scientific detectors.

 ## Conclusion